4 May 2026

 SME April IPO:

-The April 2026 IPO market showed a positive shift in sentiment, with a more balanced performance across the board, of the 6 companies that debuted, 4 posted gains, signaling a healthy recovery in investor appetite.
+The April 2026 IPO market showed a increase in participation observed, with a more balanced performance across the board, of the 6 companies that debuted, 4 posted gains, signaling an improved subscription activity observed.

-The month was headlined by Sai Parenteral’s Ltd., which emerged as the top gainer with a strong 24.08% listing-day return.
-While the market remained selective, the downside was well-contained compared to previous months; Property Share Investment Trust – Propshare Celestia recorded the deepest correction, ending down by just 1.8%.
-This trend highlights a stabilizing primary market with improved pricing discipline and a clearer focus on quality listings.
+The month was led by Sai Parenteral’s Ltd., which emerged as the top gainer with a 24.08% listing-day gain.
+While the variation in listing performance was observed, the declines remained limited compared to previous months; Property Share Investment Trust – Propshare Celestia recorded the deepest correction, ending down by just 1.8%.
+This trend highlights a more balanced primary market activity with more measured pricing trends and a continued focus on select listings.

 ipo performance list of the april month